Why garlic is one of the 10 best foods for men’s sexual health

 There is an alternative for getting a nutritional boost from garlic without the pungent aroma.
 Garlic supplement benefits is a controversial topic in the science community.

-Although there are studies proving that garlic capsules can help reduce cold symptoms and even reduce blood pressure, there are an equal number of studies showing that garlic tablets cannot compete with the benefits of fresh garlic.
-I also can’t find any studies claiming advantages of garlic pills in improving sexual performance.
+Although there are studies proving that garlic capsules can help reduce cold symptoms and even reduce blood pressure, there is an equal number of studies showing that garlic tablets cannot compete with the benefits of fresh garlic.
+I also can’t find any studies claiming the advantages of garlic pills in improving sexual performance.

 So if you’re thinking about taking garlic tablets for sexual health, I recommend you have a conversation with a medical professional about the impact.
 And as far as I’m concerned, garlic is an ingredient best enjoyed fresh.

-Some of our favorite recipes featuring garlic:
+Some of our favorite recipes featuring garlic

 10 Best Foods for Men